pism/pism/examples/mismip/mismip3d/README.md

 Post-processing
 ---------------

 Converting PISM output files to ASCII files following MISMIP specifications is left as an exercise.
-A bunch of additional variables for evaluation is saved to an extra file for each run.
-For output of the deviatoric stress components, see development version (https://github.com/pism/pism/commit/03f1c4f5676875efb3a4ae855426a7bf79c2fa63).
+See the additional variables saved in the extra file for each run.